monowireless/MWSDK_docs/en/MWX/content/install_n_build/makefile.md

 ### cleanall

 Remove all intermediate files.
-Do this as `make cleanall`, the same as removing all of the `objs_???` directory in the build directory.
+Do this as `make cleanall`, the same as removing all of the `objs_???` folder in the build folder.